 What are these travel courses all about?

 During the semester, students undertake a research project designed to help a selected business client(s) address questions or concerns that they are facing.
 The class projects vary widely and may involve market research and analysis, feasibility analysis, economic modeling, product positioning, go-to-market strategies, and/or other market and industry analysis depending on the client’s needs.
 The class involves traveling and meeting directly with pivotal people within the selected business and/or stakeholders in the project.
-A trip is typically scheduled during the week of fall or spring break.
+A trip is typically scheduled during the week of spring break.